rongfu-dsb/MPG-SAM2/README.md

 ## Acknowledgement

-We borrow some code from the following works and would like to express our gratitude to them: [SAM2](facebookresearch/sam2: The repository provides code for running inference with the Meta Segment Anything Model 2 (SAM 2), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.), [EVF-SAM](https://github.com/hustvl/EVF-SAM), [ReferFormer](https://github.com/wjn922/ReferFormer), [BEiT-3](https://github.com/microsoft/unilm/tree/master/beit3).
+We borrow some code from the following works and would like to express our gratitude to them: [SAM2](https://github.com/facebookresearch/sam2), [EVF-SAM](https://github.com/hustvl/EVF-SAM), [ReferFormer](https://github.com/wjn922/ReferFormer), [BEiT-3](https://github.com/microsoft/unilm/tree/master/beit3).

 ## Citation